glyg/pelican_damcb/content/paper_out.md

 generates before it dies a force relying on the establishment of an apico-basal acto-myosin cable.
-This previously unknown cable drives a transitory deformation of the apical surface of the epithelium, which in turn drives a stabilisation of myosin II in the neighbouring cells at the adherens junctions level, as well as an increase in tissue tension.
-We also showed that the synergetic contribution of several apoptotic cells was necessary to create a myosin II stablisation in the whole neighbouring tissue, a global increase in tension, cells apical constriction and eventually the fold formation.
+This previously unknown cable drives a transitory deformation of the apical surface of the epithelium, which in turn drives a stabilization of myosin II in the neighbouring cells at the adherent junctions level, as well as an increase in tissue tension.
+We also showed that the synergistic contribution of several apoptotic cells was necessary to create a myosin II stabilization in the whole neighbouring tissue, a global increase in tension, cells apical constriction and eventually the fold formation.

-Finally, in order to test wether those apoptotic forces are indeed the initial signal responsible for the change in tissue shape, we devised a 3D model of the leg disk epithelium, based on the pre-existing vertex model published by
+Finally, in order to test whether those apoptotic forces are indeed the initial signal responsible for the change in tissue shape, we devised a 3D model of the leg disk epithelium, based on the pre-existing vertex model published by